Sadness in Islam | Fitrah Tawheed

 Extra: Talk to Trustees

 A natural action is that when we are sad we tend to share it with people we trust.
-It is helps a lot to share your story with someone else.
-Expressing what is bothering you is relieving and clarifying, because it reduces stress and pain.
+It helps a lot to share your story with someone else.
+Expressing what bothers you is relieving, as it reduces stress and pain.

 The understanding and compassion that the trusted person then offers you ensures that you integrate that same approach for yourself.
 And that is the next step: compassion for yourself.